ehmatthes/django-simple-deploy/docs/contributing/own_account.md

 ## Destroying Resources

 Keep in mind that some platforms create more than one resource per deployment.
 For example on Fly.io, each deployment creates a new project, and a corresponding database.
 Destroying the project does not destroy the database.
-It is your responsibility to identify what resources were created on each test run, and to verify that all of these resources were actually destroyed.
+It's your responsibility to identify what resources were created on each test run, and to verify that all those resources were actually destroyed.

 ## Higher-Tier Resources